-Martin Parker is a recently ageing Devon poet who makes light verse out of a lifetime of king-sized disappointments and adversity.
+Martin Parker is a recently ageing poet who makes light verse out of a lifetime of king-sized disappointments and adversity.

 His work has appeared in national publications including The Spectator, The Oldie, The Literary Review, The Sunday Telegraph and, surprisingly, also in slim volumes normally devoted entirely to proper poetry, as well as on various poetry websites.